danielcdo/End-to-End-ML-Project/README.md

  r = ydl.extract_info("ytsearchdate1000:{}".format(query), download=False)

 ```
-After **raw data** miner step, then the **labelling** was used to classify videos as: *yes - to watch*, and *not - do not watch*.
-Manual process, but also an active learning method was used.
-The active learning was used to select videos in which the the machine learning model was not able to predict with a high probability, around 50%.
+After the **raw data** miner step, then the **labelling** was used to classify videos as: *yes - to watch*, and *not - do not watch*.
+It was a manual process, but also an active learning method was used.
+The active learning was applied to select videos in which the the machine learning model was not able to predict with a high probability - around 50%.
+Mathemattically speaking, it's not a probability, but score to select a video.
 The aim was to try to 'push' the hyperplan for samples on the edge.
+The machine learning model was having a *hard* time to predict *yes* or *no* and the active learning is a good approach for a situation where labelling may be too expensive.

 On the feature engineering phase on the fly:
 - views_per_day